DavidtheGoliath/Shuffle-docs/handbook/engineering/workflow_development_exercises.md

 - Schedules, Whois

-### 2. Cases: Ticket management with PagerDuty
+### 2. Cases: Ticket management with Jira
 The point of this usecase is to learn to make tickets, list them, and analyze their contents, before taking action.

-1. Make a user on Pagerduty here: [https://www.pagerduty.com/sign-up/](https://www.pagerduty.com/sign-up/)
+1. Make a user on Atlassian Jira cloud here: [https://www.atlassian.com/software/jira/free](https://www.atlassian.com/software/jira/free)
 2. Use Shuffle to create a ticket with the title "This is a test ticket for handling malware"
 3. Use the file system in Shuffle to create AND upload the Eicar test file to the same ticket: https://secure.eicar.org/eicar.com.txt
-4. List ALL tickets on your Pagerduty account and look for whether they have files in them.
+4. List ALL tickets on your Jira account and look for whether they have files in them.
 You should find the ticket you made above.
 5. With the ticket, re-download the file to Shuffle.

 ### 3. Intel: Continuous analysis for changes